About Feed the Truth

 Required skills, experience, and attributes:

-- At least seven years of experience managing operations, people and human resources programs, and finance and or accounting functions - ideally in a nonprofit and/ or start-up organization.
+- At least seven years of work experience, including a background in managing operations, people and human resources programs, and ideally playing a role in finance and or accounting functions - preferably in a nonprofit setting.

 - A highly organized and detail-oriented work style and experience handling confidential and sensitive information.

-- Strong project planning and management skills, including the ability to manage multiple projects and competing deadlines simultaneously.
+- Strong project planning and management skills, including the ability to manage multiple projects.

 - A reasonable comfort level with technology and have experience with key programs, including Excel, QuickBooks, Bill.com, Expensify and virtual meeting applications.